GPS-Acoustics unlock a new approach to seabed geodetics

 The other key component of the Nazca-South American Plate Boundary network is a GPS-A equipped Wave Glider.
 Operating autonomously at the surface, the vehicle holds position above the seafloor stations, monitors system health, uploads data from the seafloor node, and transfers it back to shore via satellite – allowing the research vessel to focus on other more valuable tasks and facilitating the cost-effective retrieval of data from the seafloor.

-Results: The impact of the technologies developed by Sonardyne and Liquid Robotics goes far beyond simply providing a cost-effective alternative to crewed vessels.
-As researchers pursue breakthroughs in earthquake and tsunami early warning systems, they may ultimately save lives.
+The impact of the technologies developed by Sonardyne and Liquid Robotics goes far beyond simply providing a cost-effective alternative to crewed vessels.
+As researchers pursue breakthroughs in earthquake and tsunami early warning systems, platforms like USVs may ultimately save lives.

 These solutions are proven and ready for deployment today.
 Already they are broadening our knowledge of the deep ocean, geodetic data and the seismic relationships that impact coastal populations and oilfield asset monitoring.